-Madison College Public Safety Services maintains a Daily Crime Log\which lists criminal incidents and alleged criminal incidents reported to Public Safety Services.
+Madison College Public Safety Services maintains a Daily Crime Log, which lists criminal incidents and alleged criminal incidents reported to Public Safety Services.
 The Daily Crime Log is available for review Monday through Friday, from 8:00 a.m. to 5:00 p.m., excluding holidays:

-- In room B1240 of the main building at the Truax Campus - In room 101 at the Goodman South Campus - Online at madisoncollege.edu/public-safety (To access online, scroll down slightly and click on the "Crime Report" tab.
-Then click on the appropriate link to read the "Annual Security Report" or view the "Clery Act Public Daily Crime Log.")
+- In room B1240 of the main building at the Truax Campus - In room 101 at the Goodman South Campus - Online at madisoncollege.edu/public-safety (To access online, scroll down to the "Important Public Safety Pages" banner and select "Crime Log and Security Report.")